Image of a South Carolina sunrise through a piece of beach glass via Fran Aquino.

 At every equinox, the sun rises virtually due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.
 It’s that steep angle of the rising or setting sun that makes the sunrise or sunset happen faster.

 How much faster?
 The duration of sunset varies by latitude.
 The sun always sets faster near Earth’s equator and more slowly at higher latitudes.
-But – to consider the change in the duration of sunset for just one latitude – let’s just think about the 40th parallel North.
-That’s the latitude of Denver, Colorado; Philadelphia, Pennsylvania; Beijing, China; the Spanish island of Minorca in the Mediterranean Sea; passing just north of Ankara in Turkey; the Sea of Japan; and of course many more places around the globe.
+But – to consider the change in the duration of sunset for just one latitude – let’s just think about the 40th parallel north (40 degrees north latitude).
+That’s the latitude of Denver, Colorado; Philadelphia, Pennsylvania; Beijing, China; the Spanish island of Minorca in the Mediterranean Sea; it passes just north of Ankara in Turkey and through the Sea of Japan; and of course across many more places around the globe.

 At the 40th parallel north, on the day of an equinox, the sun sets in about 2 3/4 minutes.